 Make a favorite mailbox.
-Favorites appear at the top of the Mailboxes list.
-To add a favorite, tap Edit while viewing the Mailboxes list.
+Favorite mailboxes appear at the top of the Mailboxes list so you can access them easily.
+To designate a mailbox as a favorite, tap Edit while viewing the Mailboxes list.
 Tap Add Mailbox, then select the mailboxes to add.
-You'll also get push notifications for your favorite mailboxes.